 The centennial celebration kicked off in January with a coast-to-coast radio broadcast over NBC.
 Read more here.

 Vintage photographs and film footage of the DePauw centennial celebration have been married to narration by John Baughman '48, professor emeritus of history (pictured at left), in a video edited by Ken Owen '82, executive director of media relations at DePauw.
 The video file is large and has been broken into two segments: [Download Video: "1937 Centennial Film - Part One" - 20,311kb] ; [Download Video: "1937 Centennial Film - Part Two" - 17,001kb].
-They are also embedded below.
+The complete film is available as a whole below.

 Learn more about DePauw's history in DePauw: A Pictorial History.
 The text and accompanying photos and illustrations, first published in 1987, can be found online by clicking here.Back